bharathkarumudi/bharathkarumudi.github.io/_posts/2020-07-20-Ice-thm-walkthrough.md

 ### Gain Access
 The victim is running a *Icecast Media server* which has a known vulnerability [CVE-2004-1561](https://www.cvedetails.com/cve/CVE-2004-1561) and is of type **Execute Code Overflow vulnerability**.

-Using this vulnerability exploit the victim and with `metasploit` to gain the remote shell.
+Using this vulnerability exploit the victim and using `metasploit` to gain the reverse shell.

 ```bash
 msf5 > search icecast